 Why we need it:

-Due to our busy lifestyles and relentless notifications and social media surfing, we now live in a constant heightened state, which puts the body under excessive stress.
-We are losing the ability to naturally enter a relaxed state, which is leading to increasing rates of stress and anxiety and concurrent ailments caused by the dis-ease of our bodies.
+We now live in a constant heightened state due to our busy lifestyles and relentless notifications and social media surfing.
+This puts the body under excessive stress.
+We are quickly losing the ability to naturally enter a relaxed state, leading to increasing rates of stress and anxiety and concurrent ailments caused by the dis-ease of our bodies.

 How it works: